clint3501/ledspicer/README.md

 The profile_arcade.xml is loaded for any detected game (requires animation scripts).
 In many of the ledspicer.conf files default.xml is called.
 I decided to use profile_arcade.xml to keep a default.xml if I needed it in the future.
 Use what you want for the file name just make sure the ledspicer.conf file called matches what is in the profile directory.

+<<UPDATE>>
+(From Mr Robot: You need both, default.xml & profile_arcade.xml. default.xml is the profile which ledspicerd loads on startup. profile_arcade.xml is the "default" file for craft profiles if you use the game database colors.ini/controls.ini.

+Mr Robot also pointed out that the profile_arcade.xml does not require animation scripts

+My comment: I used the profile_arcade.xml which has the default animation and the default.xml has button colors defined.
+However in the ledspicerd.conf I called out profile_arcade.xml in place of the default.xml and all works fine at my end.)

+<<END UPDATE>>

 The ledspicer.conf file supplied is configured for my system.
 This is a key file, and you may need to change this if you are usings a different LED control board or have your LEDs assigned differently than what I did.

 I had some issues with a few MAME files like defender and missile command where I had a hard time getting the color scheme to work.
 The culprit was the rom name while appearing to be the same was not, so I did the rename copy the file name and use that for the profile name in the rom_ledspicer.csv to get things working the way I wanted.
 I probably missed something but this brute force approach worked and I moved on.
 Of course, you will need to map the MAME functions to the buttons to match the led color scheme I used or make your own.